engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/benchmark-tests.md

 ## Robustness tests

-While performance tests evaluate our proficiency when everything goes well, robustness tests asses our capacity of dealing with failures ranging from minor to critical.
+While *performance tests* evaluate our proficiency when everything goes well, *robustness tests* asses our capacity of dealing with increased load and failures.

-Spike Traffic
-Scalability
-Disaster Recovery

-Stress Testing: Stress testing is aimed at evaluating how well a system performs under extreme conditions or beyond its expected maximum capacity.
-This helps identify the breaking point of the system and how it recovers from failures.

-Scalability Testing: This type of testing measures the system's ability to scale up or down in terms of hardware, software, or network resources.
-It ensures that the system can handle increased load by adding more resources.

-Acceptance Testing: Testing the software to ensure that it meets the acceptance criteria and satisfies the needs of the stakeholders.
+We evaluate our our system's ability to adapt to traffic spikes and increased resource requirements by scaling up or down in terms of hardware, software, or network resources.
+We test our system's conduct under extreme conditions or beyond its expected maximum capacity, pinpointing the stress our software handles before breaking.
+When things break we want them to break well-defined and promptly.
+Non-determinism and unknown states in our software are hazardous things.

+After the worst has happened and our software crashed either due to a lack of scalability or malicious third party attacks we test our disaster recovery measures.
+Shorter durations to fully recover from down time minimize potential costs and revenue losses to our organization.

 ## Accessability tests

+We maximize the number of potential users by making certain our software is usable by a broad spectrum of people.
+Traditionally, accessability was related to physical traits, such as vision, mobility and motor skills, hearing, speech, or cognitive disabilities.
+Depending on our product we utilize a mix of static and runtime tests to verify perceptability and input options for various senses to interact with our software.
+We test for contrasting color palette, labeling, navigation, text-to-speech, font size and zooms, and inspect our UI's and API's against our design system to ensure internal consistency within the software.

+We extend physical accessability traits with by demographic, economical and geographical factors.
+We test whether our software runs on a broad range of devices, potential outdated hardware, and with low-bandwidth internet.
+Our payment options and processing works beyond US credit cards, our application layout is formatted for reading both left-to-right and right-to-left, our software uses culturally invariants of upper-case and lower-case characters when processing input text and we support a broad range of character encoding.

+If our distribution location requires regulatory compliance, we appraise those when releasing changes of our software.
+We test against these requirements when packaging localized versions of our package.

-## Executing BTs
+## Executing Benchmark Tests

 Run performance tests regularly (every couple days overnight).
 The longer you go without running performance tests, the harder it can be to track down the culprit.